davenkin/andy-angular-sample/ADRs/008_page_layout_structure.md

     navigation menu, such as `DashboardPage` and `DeviceListPage`.
   - Any other pages that have their own page layout, such as `RemoteDesktopPage`.
 - All public pages are split into two categories:
-  - Child pages of `PublicPageMainComponent`, these pages share the same page layout, such as `HomePage` and `PricingPage`.
+  - Child pages of `PublicMainPageLayoutComponent`, these pages share the same page layout, such as `HomePage` and `PricingPage`.
   - Any other public pages that have their own page layout, such as `DesignSystemPage`.